manmolecular/go-now-here/README.md

 - Go (tested on 1.20) to build and run natively
 - Docker (tested on 20.10) and Docker Compose (tested on 2.17) to run in docker

+Note for macOS: ensure that `"Use Docker Compose V2"` flag is enabled in `Preferences`

 ## Run
 Perform one of the following commands:
 ```